Goal: To add variety to your training and take advantage of varying rep ranges to build strength, hypertrophy, and break through a plateau.

 - As for local endurance, the science remains unclear.
 Lighter loads may be more beneficial for lower body training but because there is no generally accepted submax percentage for relative muscular endurance testing and because results vary greatly depending on whether we choose to use relative or absolute loads, we don’t have a clear answer.

-But we do know that combining the entire rep continuum in a training program can offer excellent results.
+But we do know that combining the entire rep continuum in a training program can offer exceptional results.

 6-12-25 is an excellent way to take advantage of varying rep ranges.
 Each training block is essentially a low, medium, and high rep set for all of the major muscle groups.
 The low volume set is heavy and slow, the medium volume set is moderate in both intensity and speed, and the high volume set is light (relatively) and a bit quicker.
 These giant sets are a nice way to attack each muscle group with a good deal of volume and takes full advantage of the three necessary ingredients for hypertrophy.